| The

 I was still in pain every day and required frequent physiotherapy

 to recover the use of my left shoulder.
+About

 a year later, my father was diagnosed with inoperable cancer.